zentralopensource/zentral/docs/deployment/docker-compose.md

 npm install && npm run build
 ```

 _The step above is only required because the default docker deployment is configured for development.
-The bundles are mounted from the local disk, masking the ones pre-built in the container)_
+The bundles are mounted from the local disk, masking the ones pre-built in the container._

 Build and launch all the containers in the background: